derteufelqwe/pluginannotation/readme.md

 # Template
 The AutoPluginProcessor will detect if you have a `plugin_T.yml` (_T = Template) in your resources folder and uses this as a starting point.
-Annotations will have a higher priority and will overwrite values from the `plugin_T.yml`.
+Annotations have a higher priority and will overwrite values from the `plugin_T.yml`.

 # Usage